mesutdmn/Digi-Did-I-Get-It/README.md

 In this project we developed a fully automated system which generates questions and answers from various multimedia inputs—including PDF, DOCX, PPTX, EPUB, ENEX (evernote), TXT, MP3, MP4, MPEG4, PNG, JPG, JPEG, URLs, YouTube, Spotify, Wikipedia, and direct text input.
 Users can interact with the interface to answer questions and receive detailed performance feedback with suggestions for improvement.

 🚀 **Live Demo**: [Did I Get It](https://digi-btk.streamlit.app/)
+* App may crash due to free streamlit cloud limitations.
+Please run the app locally for better experience.

 ### ⚙️ **Workflow**:
 1. **Input**: Users upload multimedia files or enter URLs.